Şehzade Mehmed: Death

 Mehmed fell ill during the public festivities held in honor of his father's most recent military campaign in Manisa.
 He died shortly after, on 7 November 1543, probably of smallpox.
 The deceased prince's remains were transported from Manisa to Üsküdar by Lala Pasha, and Defterdar İbrahim Çelebi in the north, just across the sea from Constantinople, where a funeral procession was assembled.
 With solemnity, the prince's coffin was conveyed to the quay and crossed the Bosphorus to reach Constantinople.
 A sizable assembly, comprising scholars, religious elders, palace inhabitants, city residents, and the sultan himself, awaited the arrival.
 Subsequently, the augmented procession ascended the hill to the Bayezid II Mosque for the funeral prayer.
 After his death his younger brother Selim replaced him as the governor of Manisa.

 After Mehmed's death, Suleiman had the famed imperial architect Mimar Sinan build the Şehzade Mosque in Istanbul to commemorate Mehmed.
 Also, Suleiman composed an elegy for Mehmed and ended the poem with the line "Most distinguished of the princes, my Sultan Mehmed".
 Suleiman commissioned the construction of a complex, comprising a mausoleum, a soup kitchen, a mosque, and a madrasa, dedicated to Mehmed.

 Issue

-Şehzade Mehmed had only one daughter:
+Şehzade Mehmed had an only child, a daughter: